 My output is obviously limited as I make my own pieces and I still make jewellery in the way of the dream of course, as brooches, pendants and earrings etc. I also make other pieces with cast papier-mâché impressions from natural and found objects, incorporating semi-precious stones and pearls, threaded on silver chains, artificial suede, spun and knotted, washed flax, silk ribbon or leather cord etc.

 And pavements in my world, are actually paved with gold, when picking up old, worn pieces of metal, washers and wire etc - understood more readily in the aesthetics of Japanese culture as Wabi-Sabi.
-I am also very aware of paying in to the tradition of making work from simple and easily obtainable materials that do not exclude by expense and by tools, a well established tradition of making jewellery from found and from simple materials that thrived between the 1st and 2nd world wars in Europe and that continues to thrive today as another form of creative expression.
+I am also very aware of paying into the tradition of making work from simple and easily obtainable materials that do not exclude by expense and by tools, a well-established tradition of making jewellery from found and from simple materials that thrived between the 1st and 2nd world wars in Europe and that continues to thrive today as another form of creative expression.

 Although I spent years and years, seven in fact, at Art School and took a degree in Fine Art, I have really developed my own approach, methods and techniques over the years.
 I see beauty in the discarded object, in reflected light and eroded surfaces but most of all in shifting combinations of colour.

-I use all sorts of paints and mark making tools, papers, foils etc. Painting on top of silver foil with transparent ink and adding swirls of subtle iridescence brings an etherial magic, especially when put next to impasto matt paint for example.
+I use all sorts of paints and mark making tools, papers, foils etc. Painting on top of silver foil with transparent ink and adding swirls of subtle iridescence brings an ethereal magic, especially when put next to impasto matt paint for example.
 Sepia ink and gilders pastes add yet another dimension.
 There are many combinations.

 I love to be in my studio early in the morning in time for the dawn chorus in spring and summer or with the rain beating against the windows in autumn or the wood stove crackling away in winter.
-My time in the studio is quiet time after time spent traveling in search of inspiration.
+My time in the studio is quiet time after time spent travelling in search of inspiration.
 There is a completion of the circle, something I planned for when my children flew the nest.
 I have plenty of inspiration around the area where I live but I do especially love Paris, Venice, the South of France and Capri, places I never tire of exploring and of delving into the history of.

 And for those of you who like to make and create, I share a lot of my ideas, methods and inspiration on the video tutorials that I post on my YouTube Channel.